emzola/numer/README.md

 cd <repository-directory>
 ```

-### 2. Ensure .env Files Exist at the root of each service
+### 2. Ensure .env files exist at the root of each service

 ### 3. Build the Docker Images
 ```bash